Snowflake-Labs/semantic-model-generator/README.md

 * It typically follows format of: `<accountlocator>.<region>.<cloud>.snowflakecomputing.com`.
 Ensure that you omit the `https://` prefix.

-Our semantic model generators currently support three types of authentication.
+Our semantic model generator currently support three types of authentication.
 If no `SNOWFLAKE_AUTHENTICATOR` environment variable is set, the default is `snowflake`, which uses standard username/password support (#1 below).

 1. Username and Password